RTEMS/rtems-docs/bsp_howto/linker_script.rst

-- *initialized data (``.data``) section*: holds the initialized program data which may be modified during the program’s life.
+- *initialized data (``.data``) section*: holds the initialized program data which may be modified during the program's life.
 This means they have to be in RAM.
   On the other hand, these variables must be set to predefined values, and those predefined values have to be stored in ROM.